Edgar-Donk/frothy-brew/docs/colour_picker/modifying_scales_and_entry.rst

 User validation on both entry and spinboxes is necessary to ensure that input is correct, spinboxes allow integer input up to 3 figures with an upper and lower limit, whereas entry deals with a hash and hexadecimal input.
-When we add validation to both the entry and spinboxes we lose some of our automatic adjustment, this means that it is advisable to add a bind to each of these widgets, so that any changes in values are reflected in our gradients and shown value in entry::
+When adding validation to both the entry and spinboxes some of our automatic adjustment is lost, therefore add a bind to each of these widgets, so that any changes in values are reflected in our gradients and shown value in entry::